slabbi/uddeIM/README.md

 com_uddeim        the main component for Joomla 1.0, 1.5
 com_uddeim_j16    the main component for Joomla 1.6, 1.7, 2.5
-com_uddeim_j30    the main component for Joomla 3.0, 3.1, 3.2
-com_uddeim_j40    the main component for Joomla 3.0, 3.1, 3.2
+com_uddeim_j30    the main component for Joomla 3.x com_uddeim_j40    the main component for Joomla 4.x com_uddeim_j50    the main component for Joomla 5.x

 ### uddeIM